chapel-lang/chapel/frontend/doc/file-format.rst

   - next, store the groups in little-endian order, and set the high bit on each other than the last: 0b10111011 0b00000101

+Signed integers can be stored in a variable-length byte encoding as well, using the "ZigZag" encoding (following Google Protocol Buffers).
+In the ZigZag encoding, the number is transformed to an unsigned number before encoding.
+A positive number _i_ will be encoded as _2*i_.
+A negative number will be encoded as _2*|i|-1_.

 Building Block: Storing a String
 --------------------------------